buddhist-uni/buddhist-uni.github.io/_content/monographs/summer-mountain-timeless-landscape_wen-fong.md

 pages: 71
 ---

-A visual excursion into Chinese landscape artwork of the Northern Sung period (960–1127).
+A visual excursion into Chinese landscape artwork of the Northern Song period (960–1127).